Gray Matter (Breaking Bad): Production

 The episode was written by Patty Lin and directed by Tricia Brock; it aired on AMC in the United States and Canada on February 24, 2008.
 Actress Ali MacGraw filmed a cameo scene for the episode but it was cut.

 Critical reception

-The episode was well received.
 Seth Amitin of IGN gave the episode a rating of 8.9 out of 10.
 Donna Bowman of The A.V.
 Club gave the episode an "A−".

-In 2019 The Ringer ranked "Gray Matter" as the 34th best out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Gray Matter" as the 34th best out of the 62 total Breaking Bad episodes.
+Vulture ranked it 37th overall.